hayhaydayjay/hayhaydayjay.github.io/README.md

 Overview:   building an information based website for an ice cream shop where you can view the menu and get/give contact information

 How to use website:

--enter in https://hayhaydayjay.github.io/ from a computer or smartphone -this will direct you to the home page of the ice cream shop -the home screen displays a shop picture with some information and hyperlinks in the top right corner -the hyperlinks will take you to the menu or about us page; and even back to the home page -menu page displays our 6 flavors with pictures of each -in the about us page, you can enter in information for an event and submit to us
+enter in https://hayhaydayjay.github.io/ from a computer or smartphone

+this will direct you to the home page of the ice cream shop

+the home screen displays a shop picture with some information and hyperlinks in the top right corner

+the hyperlinks will take you to the menu or about us page; and even back to the home page

+menu page displays our 6 flavors with pictures of each

+in the about us page, you can enter in information for an event and submit to us

 Ideas for future improvent

   a) include more CSS

   b) follow html5 page structure more closely

   c) better use of tags and attributes

   d) add borders to text and images for more professional look

   e) commit after every change instead of every so often